wpdas/rehoc/README.md

 ## Well to know & Tips

-- The multi-state connection is supported from version 1.6.0 onwards;
+- The multi-state connection is supported from version 1.6.0 onwards.
+[See here](Multi-state);
 - Using multi-state connection to get specifics states properties is better than call `getStore()` method;
+- Use PureComponent or React.memo() as often as you can;
 - React Native is supported from version 1.2.0 onwards;
 - Avoid changing state properties that don't need to be changed;
 - It's not possible to set new properties into states after Rehoc starts.
 You're able only to change its values;